narenmanoharan/Effective-Java-to-Kotlin/readme.md

 ### Table of Contents

 1. [Static Factory Methods](#static-factory-methods)
+2. [Builder Pattern] (#builder-pattern)

+---

 ### Static Factory Methods

 A simple static method that returns an instance of the class.
+Implemented in Kotlin using [Object declarations.](https://kotlinlang.org/docs/reference/object-declarations.html)

 #### Pros